quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 streams with their respective subpart of the application, even if the QUIC stream is reset before the identifier at the beginning of the stream was read.

-Another use-case is forwarding data from an external data source.
-When a forwarder is sending data being read from an external source and encounters an error, it might want to use a stream reset to signal that error, at the same time making sure that all data being read previously are delivered to the peer.
+Another use-case is relaying data from an external data source.
+When a relay is sending data being read from an external source and encounters an error, it might want to use a stream reset to signal that error, at the same time making sure that all data being read previously is delivered to the peer.

 This document describes a QUIC extension defining a new frame type, the RELIABLE_RESET_STREAM frame.
 This frame allows an endpoint to mark a portion at